 To calibrate the indicator using EDP commands, the indicator EDP port must be connected to a terminal or personal computer.
-See Section 2.3.3 on page 5 for EDP port pin assignments; see Section 5.0 on page 24 for more information about using EDP commands.
+See Section 2.3.3 for EDP port pin assignments; see Section 5.0 for more information about using EDP commands.